 click above to view corresponding specifications

-The Thin Section Sealed Radial Contact Bearings is mainly used to bear the radial load and unidirectional thrust load.
+The Thin Section Sealed Radial Contact Ball Bearing is mainly used to bear the radial load and unidirectional thrust load.
 Generally, this type of bearing is used in pairs.

-Both inner ring and outer ring of the C-type (Radial Contact Ball Bearing) have a single-row deep groove.
+Both inner ring and outer ring of the Sealed C-type (Thin Section Sealed Radial Contact Ball Bearing) have a single-row deep groove.

 The disalignment of the shaft and housing holes can change the clearance.